Eva LaRue: Personal life

 LaRue's sister Nika was one of the women photographed by convicted killer Bill Bradford for his collection.
 The case was used in CSI: Miami in the season five episode "Darkroom" soon after the revelation.
 Nika guest-starred in the episode as a reporter.
 She was initially offered the role of Eva's on-screen sister and a surviving victim, but declined that role, describing it as being "too surreal".

 LaRue was married to actor John O'Hurley for two years until 1994.
 She married fellow All My Children co-star John Callahan in November 1996.
 The couple divorced in 2005.
 The couple served as co-hosts of the 1997 Miss America pageant in Atlantic City, New Jersey.
 The couple's daughter Kaya McKenna Callahan was born in December 2001.

 LaRue married businessman Joe Cappucio in June 2010.
 Cappucio filed for divorce in 2014, citing irreconcilable differences.
 Their divorce was finalized in 2015.

 LaRue and her daughter were stalked by James David Rogers from 2007 to 2022, when Rogers was sentenced to 40 months in prison for his actions.

+LaRue is the godmother of Michael Consuelos.
+She and her All My Children co-star Kelly Ripa have been close friends since LaRue joined the cast of the daytime soap.
+LaRue has known Kelly's son since he was born.